-Article 26 Students are graded at 11 levels: S, A+, A, A-, B+, B, B-, C+, C, C-, and D. While S, A+, A, A-, B+, B, B-, C+, C, and C- are considered as passing grades for obtaining the prescribed credits, D is considered as a non-passing grade.
+Article 26 Students are graded into A+, A, B, C, and D levels, with A+, A, B, and C being passing grades, awarding the students the prescribed credits.
+D is a non-passing grade.
+The grades given to transferred credits are R and the grades given to credits obtained at overseas universities are S.

-- 2 The relationships between the grades and raw score are as follows: - (1) S 100-90
+- 2 The relationships between grade and raw score are as follows:

-- (2) A+ 89-87
+- (1) A+ 100-90

-- (3) A 86-83
+- (2) A 89-80

-- (4) A- 82-80

-- (5) B+ 79-77

-- (6) B 76-73
+- (3) B 79-70

-- (7) B- 72-70

-- (8) C+ 69-67

-- (9) C 66-63
+- (4) C 69-60

-- (10) C- 62-60

-- (11) D 59-0
+- (5) D 59-0

-- 3 Regardless of the provisions stated in the first paragraph, "P" may be given as a passing grade by awarding the prescribed credits, while "F" may be given as a non-passing grade, as determined by the Faculty concerned.
+- 3 Regardless of the provisions of the first paragraph and in accordance with the provisions of the Faculty concerned, P may be given to students as a passing grade and awarded with the prescribed credits; F will be a non-passing grade.

-- 4 As an index for comprehensively assessing learning effects of the grading system provided in the first paragraph, Grade Point Average can be used.
+- 4. As an index for comprehensively assessing learning effects of the grading system provided in the first paragraph, Grade Point Average can be used.

-- 5 The grades given to transferred credits and credits obtained at overseas universities are termed "RR" and "RS," respectively.

-- 6 Regardless of the preceding paragraph's provision, as determined by the Faculty concerned, grades specified in the first paragraph may be given, based on credits obtained prior to admission to the University and credits obtained from other universities, etc., as described in Articles 21.3 and 21.4, respectively.
+- 5 Regardless of the provisions of the first paragraph and in accordance with the provisions of the Faculty concerned, A+, A, B, or C grades may be given to the credits students obtained elsewhere prior to admission to this University.

-- 7 Students will be informed of the grades awarded.
+6 Students will be informed of the grades awarded under the preceding paragraphs 1 to 5.

-- 8 Grades become final at the end of each semester.
+7 Grades become final at the end of each academic year.
+However, for the subjects for which grades are determined in the Spring Semester, the grades become final at the end of the Spring Semester.